IgaoGuru/lavender-garden/_notes/road map for a writer.md

 ---
-title: Road Map for a writer in 2021
+title: Road Map for the 21st Century Writer
 ---

 I am never quite sure how to describe when or where a person starts writing or why someone is compelled to start writing (for themselves).
 What I know is that I love writing and I find so much joy in writing for myself.